A playlist of actors who sing, singers who act, and those who shouldn’t be as brave

 Suraiya

-Suraiya was India’s premiere female singer-star before playback singing became a separate area of expertise.
+Suraiya was India’s preeminent female singer-star before playback singing became a separate area of expertise.
 Unlike the syrupy sweet voice of Lata Mangeshkar, which became a standard for female singers to live up to for decades, Suraiya’s voice had an uneven texture which, coupled with her looks, was a highlight of her star power.

 Noor Jehan